sean9999/serf/website/source/intro/getting-started/queries.html.markdown

 output is sent back to the query originator.
 This enables the query make a "request", while the event handler can generate the response.

-For example, if we had a "load" custom event, we might create return the current load average of the machine.
+For example, if we had a "load" custom event, we might create a response that returns the current load average of the machine.

 Serf agents must be configured to handle queries before they will